 For example, if an EU business welcomes you with a cookie wall, it is clear that they are doing something wrong.
 This is when you could go ahead with lodging a complaint to an authority.

 Lodging a complaint to the competent authority is as easy as possible.
 Although many authorities have complaint forms on their websites, many of them would accept a complaint submitted in any way.

 The tricky part here is to figure out which data protection authority is the competent one.
 But, even if you don’t get it right and lodge a complaint to the wrong authority, they will refuse your complaint and tell you what’s the correct address.
 So, in the worst-case scenario, you’ll waste some time.

 The following data protection authorities are competent in your situation:

 Here’s a list of all the EU DPAs if you are dealing with the GDPR.

 Online businesses love personal data.
-If you have an online business, you likely know the value of data in making business decisions, so it comes at no surprise that businesses sometimes go over the line and violate the laws.
+If you have an online business, you likely know the value of data in making business decisions, so it comes as no surprise that companies sometimes go over the line and violate the laws.

 If that happens to you, there are ways to act.

 But you have to remember that you are the only one who can take action.
 DPAs may or may not notice that a website violates the laws.
 After all, there is only one DPA per country and billions of websites worldwide.
 Tracking all of them is an impossible task.

 If you want to protect yourself, it is you who has to take things into your own hands and go after those who violate your data privacy rights.
 You have the tools.
 You need to use them.